onramper/docs/docs/widget.md

 | color          | String?   | `"#000000"`                          | "#31a5ff"     |

 ## Javascript

 ###### Setup

-Add an empty `div` tag to mark the spot where you want to display the widget and add it an unique id.
+Add an empty `div` tag to mark the spot where you want to display the widget and add a unique id to it.

 ```html
 <div id="onramper-widget"></div>